bucs110fall2023/final-project-gaming-zone/README.md

 Expected Outcome: The game should display a "You Win!", "You Lose.
 Try Again.", or "It's a tie." message when the game ends.

+Test Case 5: Error Handling

+Test Description: Verify that the program handles unexpected inputs gracefully.
+Test Steps:
+1. Start the game.
+2. Player or computer tries to occupy a already occupied space in the game board.
+3. Verify that the program does not crash and displays appropriate error messages and a restart button.

+Expected Outcome: The program should handle unexpected overlaps without crashing and display user-friendly error messages and a restart button.